rolfottenfels/ReactMovieDB/README.md

 # ReactMovieDB
-Get latest movies, rankings, sinopsis, actors and more with this API Rest from MovieDB website.
+Get the latest movies, rankings, synopsis, actors, and more with this website that calls the MovieDB API Rest.